wayofthepie/blog-src/posts/2017-03-12-Building-an-assembler-in-haskell-part2.markdown

 ```
 Hopefully that gives some intuition as to what _Functors_ and _Applicative Functors_ are and
 how they can be used.
 It may not be clear yet as to _why_ we use them in our parsers, but I'll
-leave that discussion for another post, as its not really needed for the rest of this post,
+leave that discussion for another post, as it's not really needed for the rest of this post,
 and there is quite a bit more to both that I have not mentioned.

 ## Breaking it down